isabella232/asset-compute.de-DE/help/develop-custom-application.md

    create console.json
    ```

-1. Wählen Sie bei Aufforderung `Which Adobe I/O App features do you want to enable for this project?`mindestens `Actions`:
+1. Beantworten Sie die Frage `Which Adobe I/O App features do you want to enable for this project?` mindestens mit `Actions`:

    ```bash
    ?
 Which Adobe I/O App features do you want to enable for this project?